bd/twidor/README.md

 * download the CSV file.
 * In Twidor, select File > Load Keymap, and select the CSV file.

-## Road-map

-In a future release, Twidor will be able to load other keymaps.
-This will include the capability to read keymaps in the CSV format exported from

 ## How to Build

 To compile and build Twidor.jar, one may use: